eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 - Palin-first voters always approve of their top two candidates, since she is assumed to be nonviable.
 - Begich-first voters approve of Begich, but they split based on if they prefer Palin or Peltola second.
 For those who prefer Palin second, they only approve Palin if Begich is not the leader.
 If they prefer Peltola second, they always approve Begich only.
 - Peltola-first voters always approve of Peltola, but they split based on if they prefer Palin or Begich second.
 For those who prefer Begich second, they never approve of Begich.
 For those who prefer Palin second, they approve of Palin only if Peltola is not the leader.

-## Contrast to the Dichotomous Goal

-In my [other post](../avstratproof){:target="_blank"}, I provided a mindset which makes Approval voting strategyproof:

-> A **Dichotomous Goal** is a goal where a voter only cares that a candidate they find "acceptable" wins, and does not care which "acceptable" candidate wins.
-If any "acceptable" candidate wins, that is a success.
-If an "unacceptable" candidate wins, that is a failure.

-If a voter chooses to adopt a Dichotomous Goal, then there is only one optimal strategy: approve all acceptable candidates, and do not approve any unacceptable candidates.
-This strategy is simple and straightforward, and also sincere.
-The reason this strategy is optimal is because

-- If you approve an unacceptable candidate, you risk being the deciding vote that gets them elected over an acceptable candidate.
-Therefore, approving unacceptable candidates can only be strictly harmful.
-- If you do not approve an acceptable candidate, you risk being the deciding vote that breaks a tie between that acceptable candidate and an unacceptable candidate.
-Therefore, not approving acceptable candidates can only be strictly harmful.

-The sleight of hand here is that we are pretending that we have dichotomous (two-tiered) preferences.
-If we view the election as a binary win/lose outcome based on whether an acceptable candidate wins, then Approval voting is strategyproof under this mindset.
-For example, if all you care about is having a Democrat win the seat, then you can vote for all democrats exclusively, and there's no better strategy.

-This is a freeing way to think about Approval voting, and it is likely how I would personally approach it if I were a voter lucky enough to vote in an Approval election.
-The missing piece, however, from that post was how to optimally draw that line of acceptability, to maximize the chance of electing the most preferred possible candidate.
-Because, in reality, some unacceptable candidates are less unacceptable than others.
-And some acceptable candidates are more acceptable than others.
-Therefore, we want to draw that line of acceptability in a way that maximizes our chance of success.
-That is precisely what the leader rule does.

-However, a sincere voter can always decide they want to adopt a Dichotomous Goal based on their sincere and innate line of acceptability, and then vote sincerely based on that goal, knowing that they are playing optimally.
-However, the leader rule provides a very simple heuristic to help uncertain voters draw that line of acceptability optimally.
-Therefore, the leader rule can be viewed as a practical implementation of the Dichotomous Goal mindset.

-However, it is a little more than that.
-Because Laslier proves that the leader rule is actually an optimal best response under a probabilistic model of elections.
-Therefore, the leader rule and dichotomous goal are, in my opinion, two sides of the same coin that is the empowering strength of sincerity under Approval voting.
-The dichotomous goal represents the game theoretic guarantee of strategyproofness and sincerity under Approval voting under a simplified goal, while the leader rule is the proof that sincerity is the best response to a probabilistic model of large elections.

 ## The Florida Tremble